QAnon: Mainstream attention

 Sites dedicated to aggregating the Q posts, also called "drops" or "Q drops", became essential for their dissemination and spread.
 QMap was the most popular and famous aggregator, run by a pseudonymous developer and overall key QAnon figure known as "QAPPANON".
-QMap shut down shortly after the British fact-checking organization Logically published a September 2020 report that theorized that QAPPANON was a New Jersey-based security analyst named Jason Gelinas.
+QMap shut down shortly after the British fact-checking organization Logically published a September 2020 report that identified QAPPANON as a New Jersey-based security analyst named Jason Gelinas.
 Multiple online communities were created around QAnon: in 2020, Facebook conducted an internal investigation that revealed that the social network hosted thousands of QAnon-themed groups and pages, with millions of members and followers.
+One QAnon influencer, Austin Steinbart, stood out by claiming that Q was his own time-traveling future self.

 According to Reuters, Russian-backed social media accounts promoted QAnon claims as early as November or December 2017.
-In 2018, Time magazine called Q one of the 25 most influential people on the Internet.
-Russian government-funded Russian state media such as RT and Sputnik have amplified the conspiracy theory since 2019, citing QAnon as evidence that the United States is riven by internal strife and division.
+Russian government-funded state media such as RT and Sputnik have amplified the conspiracy theory since 2019, citing QAnon as evidence that the United States is divided by internal strife.
 In 2021, a report from the Soufan Center, a research group focused on national security, found that one-fifth of 166,820 QAnon posts in the United States between January 2020 and February 2021 originated in foreign countries, primarily Russia and China, and that China was the "primary foreign actor touting QAnon-narratives online".
 The far-right Falun Gong-associated Epoch Media Group, including The Epoch Times, has also been a major promoter of the conspiracy theory.

-University of Southern California professor and data scientist Emilio Ferrara found that about 25% of accounts that use QAnon hashtags, retweet InfoWars, or had retweeted One America News Network were bots.
+University of Southern California professor and data scientist Emilio Ferrara found that about 25% of accounts that use QAnon hashtags, retweet InfoWars or had retweeted One America News Network were bots.